SENKAN!

 18 October 1944:

+MUSASHI and YAMATO return to Lingga anchorage.
 Black deck camouflage intended for the night breakthrough in the San Bernardino Strait is hastily applied to both MUSASHI and YAMATO.
-The main component is soot from the MUSASHI's stack.
+In case of MUSASHI only a part of the upper deck is painted over.

 Departs Lingga for Brunei Bay, Borneo.

-Sorties from Brunei towards the Philippines with Vice Admiral Kurita Takeo's (former CO of KONGO) First Mobile Striking Force, Force "A" (Center Force): BatDiv 1's YAMATO, MUSASHI, NAGATO, CruDivs 4, 5, DesRon 2.
+At 0800 sorties from Brunei towards the Philippines with Vice Admiral Kurita Takeo's First Mobile Striking Force, Center Force: BatDiv 1's YAMATO, MUSASHI, NAGATO, CruDivs 4, 5, DesRon 2.

 23 October 1944: The Battle of the Palawan Passage:

-Two American submarines attack Force A. At 0534, LtCdr (later Captain) David H. McClintock's USS DARTER (SS-227) sinks Kurita's flagship, cruiser ATAGO.
+Two American submarines attack the Center Force.
+At 0534, LtCdr (later Captain) David H. McClintock's USS DARTER (SS-227) sinks Kurita's flagship, cruiser ATAGO.
 He abandons ship and is picked from the water by destroyer KISHINAMI.
 At 1550, ten hours later, Kurita transfers to YAMATO and resumes command of the First Diversion Attack Force.
-DARTER also damages the cruiser TAKAO.
+DARTER also damages cruiser TAKAO.

 24 October 1944: The Battle of the Sibuyan Sea: